 From the Todra Gorges to the Dades Valley

 A car of the Royal Gendarmerie appeared out of blue and stopped behind my car.
 The gendarme asked me whether something happened to me.
 Then he added ’Je suis ici pour la votre securite’ (I am here for your security!).
 I felt awestruck and stared at him.
 Then I explained to him I would have liked to go to Tamtattouchte village, 12 kilometers from there, but I stopped at the barrier.
 The gendarme checked another car which then eluded the barrier and drove across the riverbed.
-Then he encouraged me to continue the same way.
+Then he encouraged me to continue the same way, through the river.
 He assured me everything should be just fine.

 I passed a small white mosque, then a herd of donkeys and goats.
 Eventually, I saw the village of Tamtattouchte on sight.
 The village featured mud-brick houses, surrounded by fields of maize and barren brown mountains.
-The Berbers from the village worked in the fields, and their donkeys were the only mean of transportation.
+The Berbers in the village worked in the fields, and their donkeys were the only mean of transportation they had.
 Hunchbacked women carried large bales of dried leaves from the fields to the village.
 I drove through the village, then reached a soccer field where children were playing joyfully.
 After I turned the car, I planned to leave, eager to get rid of the river crossings on my way back to the Todra Gorges.